Easy Access to Information Anytime Anywhere - QR-Codes and their benefits

 QR-code classification is the process of categorizing QR codes based on their functionalities.
 This helps businesses and organizations to better understand their usage and make sure that they are using the right type in their particular application.
 There are many types of QR Codes, each with its unique features and use cases, including:

-- Micro QR: Micro-QR codes are designed to be more compact than other types of QR codes.
+- Micro QR Code: Micro QR codes are designed to be more compact than other types of QR codes.
 This type is ideal for applications where space is limited, as the code can contain up to 104 characters while taking up less area than a standard code.

-- FrameQR: FrameQR (“Flexible Quick Response”) codes are designed to be extremely versatile and customizable.
+- FrameQR: FrameQR (“Flexible Quick Response Code”) codes are designed to be extremely versatile and customizable.
 This type of code allows users to customize the shape, size, and orientation of the code while still being able to store up to 4296 characters in one code.

 - HCC2D: HCC2D (“High Capacity Color 2-dimensional”) codes are designed to provide more data storage capacity than other types of codes.
 This type of code can contain up to 7,168 characters in one code and can be read by any standard QR Code reader.
 It is perfect for applications such as product tracking and inventory management where large amounts of data need to be quickly and accurately stored.